knoxjeffrey/knoxjeffrey.github.io/_posts/2015-03-23-course-three-week-six-payments-with-stripe.markdown

       end
     end

-I also had the same issue with my feature tests that was checking that a user could sign up after being invited by a friend:
+I also had the same issue with my feature test that was checking that a user could sign up after being invited by a friend:

     require 'spec_helper'